benmvp/slides/2016/connect/nav-react.md

 - I think I had to see it at least 3 or four times until I really got it
 - And really it wasn't until I fully understood React, that I could grasp what the Flux pattern was conveying
 - That's why I think workshops are doing newbies a disservice by trying to teach React _AND_ Flux at the same time
+- The Flux pattern is basically about making application state mutations predictable

 /////